Updated: 7 minute read

 Chase for Business - Banking Alternatives

-Chase is one of the most popular options for small business owners who are looking for a traditional bank account.
+Chase is one of the most popular options for small business owners looking for a traditional bank account.
 Unlike neobanks, Chase charges fees for most of its banking services.
-However, you can waive these fees if you meet a minimum transaction volume or minimum balance requirements.
+However, you can waive these fees if you meet a minimum transaction volume or minimum balance requirement.

-As a traditional bank, Chase offers its customers multiple brick-and-mortar locations to get customer support in person.
-This will be especially useful to those who need to make frequent cash deposits.
-Finally, since Chase is a large national bank, you’ll be able to hold both your personal and business accounts with one institution if you prefer to do so.
+As a traditional bank, Chase offers customers multiple brick-and-mortar locations for in-person support.
+That's especially useful for those who need to make frequent cash deposits.
+And since Chase is a large national bank, you can hold both your personal and business accounts with one institution if you prefer.

 Features: